SyamSundarKirubakaran/DSA_Java/src/problems/index/README.md

 - Twenty -> Sub Array Sum equal to x
 - TwentyOne -> Find Sub Array whose sum is equals zero
 - TwentyTwo -> Largest sub array with equal no.of zeros and ones
-- TwentyThree -> Construct a product array such that the ith element in product array contains the product of all the remaining elements but i
+- TwentyThree -> Construct a product array such that the ith element in product array contains the product of all the remaining elements but i (Without Division)
+- TwentyFour -> Construct a product array such that the ith element in product array contains the product of all the remaining elements but i (Without Division) - less time complexity
+- TwentyFive -> Sort a nearly sorted array, each element can be misplaced by a max of k digits before or after
+- TwentySix -> Find Duplicates in O(n) time and O(1) space - Array element values are <= Max Index
+- TwentySeven -> Find 2 repeating elements in a given array - XOR - Given (n+2) elements - 1 ≤ a[i] ≤ n - All elements from 1 to n occurs at least once (Except the 2 numbers that occurs twice)
+- TwentyEight -> Rotate an array of size n by d elements - Left rotation - Beginning to End - Juggling Algorithm
+- TwentyNine -> Sort array in wave form - Even position number
+- Thirty -> Next least greater number to the given number, input as digit array - with same digits